 Another waterfall worth visiting is Haruru Falls, located only a short drive from Pahia in the town of Haruru.
 To visit this waterfall, just drive out to the parking lot and enjoy – no hike required!

 For those who don’t have their own vehicle in Paihia, you can book tours that will take you to the falls as well as to other Paihia attractions.
-This specific 6-hour tour is super flexible and allows guests to help pick the attractions they want to visit from a huge list.
+This specific 4-hour private tour is super flexible and allows guests to help pick the attractions they want to visit from a huge list.
 This includes waterfalls, glow worm caves, and more.
 Relax in an air-conditioned vehicle and enjoy the convenience of a pickup and drop-off location of your choice.

 4. Bay of Islands Farmer Market

 The Bay of Islands Farmers Market is more than just a place to buy some fruits and vegetables.
 The weekly market has that wonderful community atmosphere and showcases amazing produce grown and made by local farmers.